Iran–Poland relations: Early history

+20th century

 In 1918, after the end of World War I, Poland regained its independence.
 In 1919, Iran recognized Polish independence and both states established diplomatic relations.
 In 1927, both nations signed a Friendship Treaty and in 1928, Poland opened a consulate in Tabriz.

 In September 1939, Poland was invaded by Germany and the Soviet Union, which sparked the beginning of World War II.
 In 1942, approximately 120,000 Polish refugees arrived to Iran.
-The refugees were part of a larger exodus of between 320,000 to a million Polish evacuees who were forced out of Poland by the Soviet Union during the war and deported to the eastern parts of the Soviet Union incl.
+The refugees were part of a larger exodus of between 320,000 and a million Polish evacuees who were forced out of Poland by the Soviet Union during the war and deported to the eastern parts of the Soviet Union incl.
 Siberia.
 With the assistance of Anders' Army, approximately 120,000 Polish evacuees left the Soviet Union to Iran where they awaited to emigrate to Palestine, Australia, New Zealand, South Africa, United Kingdom, United States and elsewhere.
 It was the largest migration of Europeans through Iran.
 Perhaps, the most famous historical figure among these migrants was Menachem Begin, who later became Prime Minister of Israel.

 In Tehran, the refugees were accommodated in four camps; including one of the private gardens of Iran's Shah; was transformed into a temporary refugee camp, and a special hospital was dedicated to them.
 After the war, a few even decided to stay in Iran permanently, marrying Iranian spouses and starting families.
 Due to hunger and epidemics they suffered while held in Soviet Union, over 2,800 Polish refugees died in Iran, and there are several Polish cemeteries located in various cities of Iran (Tehran, Bandar-e Anzali, Mashhad, Isfahan, Ahvaz).

 After World War II, Iran and Poland re-established diplomatic relations in August 1945.
 Their relations were elevated to embassies in 1962.

 In September 1966, Shah Mohammad Reza Pahlavi paid an official visit to Poland.
 In May 1968, Chairman of the Polish Council of State, Marian Spychalski paid an official visit to Tehran.
 In 1979, Iran became an Islamic Republic after the Iranian Revolution.
 Relations between Iran and Poland continued uninterrupted ever since and several high-level visits have taken place between leaders of both nations.

+Recent history

 Polish rescue workers and medics took part in the relief operation after the 2003 Bam earthquake, and humanitarian aid was sent from Poland to Iran.

-However, in 2019, Poland hosted February Warsaw Conference in Warsaw, a conference which was believed to be anti-Iranian.
-This prompted angry reaction from the Government of Iran, which its state-run media ran a post condemning Poland and smearing them "fools in Warsaw", slammed Poland as mercenary of Washington.
-Subsequently, Iran cancelled a Polish film festival which was about to take part in Tehran.
+However, in 2019, Poland hosted the February Warsaw Conference in Warsaw, a conference which was believed to be anti-Iranian.
+This prompted an angry reaction from the Government of Iran, and its state-run media ran a post condemning the Polish government as "fools in Warsaw".
+Subsequently, Iran cancelled a Polish film festival which was about to occur in Tehran.

 In October 2021, Poland donated one million COVID-19 vaccines to Iran, with the Polish Ministry of Foreign Affairs stressing the centuries-old good relations between the two nations and also to defuse tensions over Poland hosting an anti-Iranian conference two years earlier.